-The return of the Start menu is certainly one of highlights of Windows 10 operating system.
-But the Start menu comes with its own share of problems.
-The Start menu in Windows 10, although works great most of the time, at times, it doesn’t open at all when you press the Windows logo key or click the Start button on the taskbar.
+The return of the Start menu is undoubtedly one of the highlights of the Windows 10 operating system.
+But the Start menu comes with its share of problems.
+The Start menu in Windows 10, although it works great most of the time, at times, it doesn’t open at all when you press the Windows logo key or click the Start button on the taskbar.

-The Start menu’s search doesn’t work at times and live tiles on the Start menu show blank tiles many times.
-You might also see randomly popping up Start menu at times for no reason.
+The Start menu’s search doesn’t work at times, and live tiles on the Start menu show blank tiles many times.
+You might also see randomly popping up the Start menu at times for no reason.

-PC users have been complaining about the Start menu ever since release of Windows 10.
-While Microsoft has fixed many of the common issues, many users still encounter issues with the Start menu.
+PC users have been complaining about the Start menu ever since the release of Windows 10.
+While Microsoft has fixed many of the common issues, many users still encounter problems with the Start menu.

 Start menu troubleshooter for Windows 10

 Start menu troubleshooter is a free utility for Windows 10 to troubleshoot and fix Start menu issues.
-With this you can fix common issues like Start menu not opening, apps are not showing in Start menu and blank tiles.
+With this, you can fix common problems like the Start menu not opening, apps are not showing in Start menu and blank tiles.

-When you run the troubleshooter on your Windows 10 PC, it checks if required applications such as Microsoft.Windows.ShellExperienceHost and Microsoft.Windows.Cortana applications are installed correctly, and checks permission issues with registry keys, checks if the tile database is corrupt and finally, checks if the application manifest is corrupt.
+When you run the troubleshooter on your Windows 10 PC, it checks if required applications such as Microsoft.Windows.ShellExperienceHost and Microsoft.Windows.Cortana applications are installed correctly, and checks for permission issues with registry keys checks if the tile database is corrupt, and, finally, checks if the application manifest is corrupt.

 If the Start menu troubleshooter detects an issue, it tries to fix it automatically.

 Step 1: Click this link to download the Start menu troubleshooter or repair tool on to your PC.

 UPDATE on October 9th, 2018: Microsoft has pulled the Start menu troubleshooter for some reason.
 However, you can download it from third-party sites.
 Here is the download link to get it from Softpedia.